likethegoddess/attain/readme.txt

 for the theme to work without JavaScript errors in the editor.

 == Changelog ==
+1.1.2
+Adjust formatting of archive and post metadata
+Enlarge title font size
+Apply site focus styles to search field and button

 1.1.1
 Adjust nav link target area on nav block
 Adjust vertical alignment on root ancestor